lorto/CNN4SK/README.md

     return sigma_noise * (0.5 + 0.5 * step / num_steps)
 ```

-If needed, birth and death distance generation limits can be adjusted.
+If needed, birth and death distance generation limits can be adjusted, too.

 ```python
 # Generate random distances where the Cherenkov emission starts and ends